MetacampDAO/next_web3_template_13.5/README.md

 ## Store Path

 `src/utils/Store.tsx`
-React Store uses useContext to allow all children components to access values in Store.
+React Store uses useContext to allow all children components to access values in the Store.

 ### Store Breakdown

-`signAndSendTransaction` function which take a transaction, set recentBlockhash and feePayers, then send the transaction. get.
+`signAndSendTransaction` function which takes a transaction, sets recentBlockhash and feePayers and then sends the transaction.

 `programClient` accessible with `const { programClient } = useStoreContext();`

 ### Utils Breakdown

-In `src/utils/pdaFetch.ts`, you will find 3 examples of how you can fetch PDAs from your custom program.
+In `src/utils/pdaFetch.ts`, you will find 3 examples of fetching PDAs from your custom program.

-1. getPdaAddressExample:
+1. `getPdaAddressExample` returns the address of the PDA
-   `getCustomPda` is a simple fetch request
+2. `getPdaDataExmaple` returns the single PDA data

-`getCustomPdaWithFilter` includes a filter
+3. `getAllPdaByAuthority` returns an array of PDAs data that matches a filter